Thorame-Haute: Patron Saint and festivities

 Traditionally, the festival of Saint Julien, the village's patron saint, is held annually on the Sunday following 15 August.
 In the 18th century, Thorame-Haute celebrated five festivals dedicated to various saints: Saint Clair on 2 January, Saint Blaise on 3 February, Saint George (patron of the commune) on 23 April, Saint Julien (patron of the parish church) on 28 August, and the Sunday of the Trinity, which coincides with Pentecost.
 The latter was associated with the votive festival of Notre-Dame de la Fleur, featuring a procession and religious ceremonies at the sanctuary.

 Today, only the festival of Saint Julien remains, celebrated with a procession and various festivities such as dances and games.
 Historically, the village also hosted an annual cattle fair on the village square, held on 23 April and the first Monday of October, which continued until the 1950s.
 Currently, the summer season features a rich program of cultural, sporting, and festive events.

-Sights

-Thorame-Haute has a rich but relatively little-known history, reflected in several notable monuments: